Objectives and Outcomes

 Further information and resources are available at Community Child Care Fund Business Support

 Resources for Families

-Families seeking advice on the Child Care Subsidy can find information on the Department of Human Services website.
+Families seeking advice on the Child Care Subsidy can find information on the Services Australia website.

 Families are responsible for lodging a claim for the Child Care Subsidy, confirming their enrolment and keeping their circumstances up to date with Centrelink via their myGov account.
 The Australian Government will notify families via their myGov account of their entitlements.

 Please see the assistance provided for confirming an enrolment.